Chart Color Schemes

 Burleigh Waters is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's analysis indicates Burleigh Waters' population is approximately 15,112 as of November 2025.
-This represents an increase of 699 people (4.8%) since the 2021 Census, which reported a population of 14,413 people.
-The change is inferred from the estimated resident population of 15,110 from the ABS as of June 2024 and an additional 74 validated new addresses since the Census date.
-This results in a population density ratio of 2,248 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration, contributing approximately 76.8% of overall population gains during recent periods.
+Burleigh Waters' population, as of February 2026, is approximately 15,117.
+This figure represents an increase of 704 people since the 2021 Census, which recorded a population of 14,413.
+The growth is inferred from ABS's estimated resident population of 15,110 in June 2024 and 76 validated new addresses added post-Census.
+This results in a population density of 2,249 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 76.8% of recent population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Examining future trends, a population increase just below the median of locations outside capital cities is expected, with the area projected to grow by 1,453 persons to 2041, reflecting an overall increase of 9.6% over the 17 years based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 and based on 2022 data.
+Future population trends indicate a below-median increase for national regional areas, with Burleigh Waters expected to grow by 1,453 persons to 2041.
+This reflects an overall increase of approximately 9.6% over the 17-year period.

 Frequently Asked Questions - Population